AbbyRead/Mobs-Enhancement-Addon/README.md

 - Zombies have a chance to be able to sense targets through opaque blocks.
 - Zombies transform into a skeleton of half its max health when die of sunlight,

+Currently:
+- Zombies crash the game before setting fire in sunlight

 ### Skeletons

 - Skeletons move faster.